-- Secondly, what we said above – that if 60% of your non-equity portfolio is barely keeping up with inflation, how will you live off your portfolio for the next 35 or 40 years?
+- Secondly, if the above 60% of a non-equity portfolio is barely keeping up with inflation, how will the person live off their portfolio for the next 35 or 40 years?
 That’s just not possible!

 Today’s wealth managers, therefore, don’t embrace cookie-cutter asset allocation formulas.
-They might start off with an asset allocation loosely based on the 100-minus-age formula — perhaps substituting 100 with 110 or even 120.
-Then, they construct deliberate asset allocation plans that are uniquely tailored based on the individual investor’s personal circumstances.
+They might start off with an asset allocation loosely based on the ‘100-minus-age’ formula — perhaps substituting 100 with 110 or even 120.
+Then, they construct deliberate asset allocation plans uniquely tailored based on the individual investor’s personal circumstances.